tahoe-lafs/tahoe-lafs/docs/proposed/magic-folder/remote-to-local-sync.rst

     at its original name after the call.
   * for all other errors, ``foo`` and ``.foo.tmp`` both remain at their original names after the call.
-  In both cases, we reclassify as a conflict and rename ``.foo.tmp`` to ``foo.conflicted``.
+  In both subcases, we reclassify as a conflict and rename ``.foo.tmp`` to ``foo.conflicted``.
 This avoids data loss.

 * Interleaving E′: the other process' deletion of ``foo`` and attempt to rename ``foo.other`` to ``foo`` both happen after all internal operations of `ReplaceFileW`_ have completed.
-This causes an event for ``foo`` (the deletion and rename events are merged due to the pending delay).
+This causes deletion and rename events for ``foo`` (which will in practice be merged due to the pending delay, although we don't rely on that for correctness).
   The rename also changes the ``mtime`` for ``foo`` so that it is different from the ``mtime`` calculated in step 3, and therefore different from the metadata recorded for ``foo`` in the magic folder db.
 (Assuming no system clock changes, its rename will set an ``mtime`` timestamp corresponding to a time after the internal operations of `ReplaceFileW`_ have completed, which is not equal to the timestamp *T* seconds before `ReplaceFileW`_ is called, provided that *T* seconds is sufficiently greater than the timestamp granularity.)
 Therefore, an upload will be triggered for ``foo`` after its change, which is correct and avoids data loss.